Emotion: Two-factor theory

 Stanley Schachter formulated his theory on the earlier work of a Spanish physician, Gregorio Marañón, who injected patients with epinephrine and subsequently asked them how they felt.
 Marañón found that most of these patients felt something but in the absence of an actual emotion-evoking stimulus, the patients were unable to interpret their physiological arousal as an experienced emotion.
 Schachter did agree that physiological reactions played a big role in emotions.
 He suggested that physiological reactions contributed to emotional experience by facilitating a focused cognitive appraisal of a given physiologically arousing event and that this appraisal was what defined the subjective emotional experience.
 Emotions were thus a result of two-stage process: general physiological arousal, and experience of emotion.
 For example, the physiological arousal, heart pounding, in a response to an evoking stimulus, the sight of a bear in the kitchen.
 The brain then quickly scans the area, to explain the pounding, and notices the bear.
 Consequently, the brain interprets the pounding heart as being the result of fearing the bear.
 With his student, Jerome Singer, Schachter demonstrated that subjects can have different emotional reactions despite being placed into the same physiological state with an injection of epinephrine.
 Subjects were observed to express either anger or amusement depending on whether another person in the situation (a confederate) displayed that emotion.
-Hence, the combination of the appraisal of the situation (cognitive) and the participants' reception of adrenaline or a placebo together determined the response.
+Hence, the combination of the appraisal of the situation (cognitive) and the participants' reception of adrenalin or a placebo together determined the response.
 This experiment has been criticized in Jesse Prinz's (2004) Gut Reactions.

 Cognitive theories

 With the two-factor theory now incorporating cognition, several theories began to argue that cognitive activity in the form of judgments, evaluations, or thoughts were entirely necessary for an emotion to occur.
-One of the main proponents of this view was Richard Lazarus who argued that emotions must have some cognitive intentionality.
-The cognitive activity involved in the interpretation of an emotional context may be conscious or unconscious and may or may not take the form of conceptual processing.

-Lazarus' theory is very influential; emotion is a disturbance that occurs in the following order: